Lily101104/lily101104.github.io/index.md

 "Music is your own experiance, your own thoughts your wisdom.
 If you don't live it, it wont come out of your horn.
 They teach you theres a boundary line to music.
 But, man, theres no boundary lined to art"
 -Charile Parker

-**In band we are asked to create a picture to show the world from a young age to paint a canvese with colors and outline a image.
-Each canvese or also known as paintings are diffrent, as like music.
-Marching band impirticular when learning a new peices of music it is hard, but yet we all have diffrent reasons to bethere.
-But when the music plays at football games and preformances the feeling is exhilarating.**

 <img src="https://fineartamerica.com/featured/the-marching-band-lyudmila-tomova.html" alt="alt text" title="Title" />